Josh Hines-Allen

 Joshua Hines-Allen (born Joshua Allen, July 13, 1997) is an American professional football defensive end for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football for the Kentucky Wildcats, winning the Chuck Bednarik Award and Bronko Nagurski Trophy as a junior.
+He played college football for the Kentucky Wildcats, winning the Chuck Bednarik Award and Bronko Nagurski Trophy in 2018.
 Hines-Allen was selected seventh overall by the Jaguars in the 2019 NFL draft and has received two Pro Bowl selections with the team.

 Early life

 Hines-Allen was born on July 13, 1997, to Kim and Robert Allen in Cumberland County, Virginia.
 He has a twin brother, Isaiah, and four older sisters.
 Due to a stutter, he spent part of his studies in New Jersey's special education system.
 Hines-Allen then went to live with his relatives in Alabama, attending Abbeville High School.
 He was later diagnosed with ADHD.

 Although Hines-Allen grew up playing basketball, his uncle convinced him to try out for the high school football team.
 In his freshman year, he did not play a single snap in a game.
 In his sophomore year, he started as a varsity receiver, and in his junior year, he was an all-state receiver with 1,150 yards and 11 touchdowns.
 Hines-Allen decided to return to New Jersey for his senior year, attending Montclair High School.
 He switched position from receiver to defensive end, affecting his recruiting opportunities.
 During his sole season with the Mounties, Hines-Allen led the state in sacks that year and recorded a touchdown catch, as the team finished 11–1 and won the 2014 state title (after losing their first and only game of the season to Pascack Valley).
 After high school, Hines-Allen first committed to Monmouth, but later received an offer from Kentucky.